-The EasyPost Application Programming Interface provides automated direct upload of documents to Bing's communication services.
-The API establishes an authenticated session allowing upload of a document or set of documents and associated metadata.
-After completing the session the Bing backend systems will validate, process, print and lodge your mail.
+The EasyPost Application Programming Interface (API) enables automated direct uploads of documents to Bing’s communication services.
+Once an authenticated session is established, you can upload one or more documents and accompanying metadata.
+After the session ends, Bing’s backend systems validate, process, print, and lodge your mail.

-Addressing information is provided to the API via a metadata file or alternatively, the auto processor can extract address and other metadata from within the documents.
+Address information can be passed to the API via a metadata file.
+Alternatively, the auto processor can extract addresses and other metadata from within the documents themselves.

 Capabilities